 Grades 6 -12: For Full-Year courses, notification will be given at 5, 10, 15 & 20 absences.
 Written notification of loss of credit will occur at 20 absences by certified mail.
 For Half-Year (Semester) courses, notification will be given at 5 & 10 absences.
 Written notification of loss of credit will occur at 14 absences by certified mail.
 For Thirteen Week courses, notification will be given at 5 & 10 absences.
-Written notification of loss of credit will occur at 10 absences by certified mail.
+Written notification will be given at 5 & 10 absences.
+Written notification of loss of credit will occur at 14 absences by certified mail.